 With the exception of PD12, work-term reports must be submitted to the Faculty of Health through Waterloo LEARN, no later than the sixth day of classes in the term following the co-op work term for which the work-term report was prepared.
 The reports are assessed and returned in the 3rd month of the term.

 PD12: Reflection and Learning in the Workplace, helps you develop critical workplace skills and qualities such as self-awareness, initiative, and adaptability.
 The course also helps you reflect on your experiences, knowledge, and workplace skills.
 Ultimately, this course prepares you for successful co-op work-term reflective writing in the Faculty of Health.

 You must follow the Faculty of Health Work Report Guidelines posted on Waterloo LEARN.

 For eight month work placements, the first report will be due six days into the second work term, and the second report will be due six days into the following academic term.

 Any questions about work reports should be directed to the Student Success Officer.

 Getting into or out of Co-op

-Co-op to Regular stream
+Co-op to Regular

-Regular to Co-op stream
+Regular to Co-op

-You must complete a Plan Modification Form and submit it to your academic advisor to apply to the co-op stream.
+You must complete a Plan Modification Form and submit it to your academic advisor to apply to the co-op program.
 If admitted to co-op, you should meet with your academic advisor to review degree requirements and course sequencing.